Recognition Science Institute

 Ph.D.
 Theoretical and Computational Chemistry, Southern Methodist University

-Dr. Simons applies Recognition Physics principles to molecular and chemical systems, integrating quantum chemistry with data-driven modeling techniques.
+Applies Recognition Science principles to molecular and chemical systems, integrating quantum chemistry with data-driven modeling techniques.
 Her work explores how recognition-theoretic frameworks can enhance understanding of complex molecular interactions and spectroscopic phenomena.
-She earned her B.S. in Mathematics and Chemistry from Rhodes College before completing postdoctoral work at the University of Memphis.

 Dr. Anil Thapa